loreanvictor/andern/README.md

 Starting with the root, each node then sends the patch to its matching children, recorrecting the path for each matching child.
 Each node also applies the patch and notifies its subscribers.
 The patch eventually reaches the originating node, which does the same.

+> **NOTE**
+>
-> 💡 _This is basically a master / replica model, where the root node acts as the master and all other nodes are replicas.
+> _This is basically a master / replica model, where the root node acts as the master and all other nodes are replicas.
 The root node determines the **correct** order of changes, resolving potential conflicts._

 <br>